yob/home-data/README.md

 ## Why not Home Assistant?

 I'm a software guy, and this was a good excuse to explore golang.
-In particular, I wanted to try and actor pattern using only channels for cross-goroutine communication.
+In particular, I wanted to try the actor pattern using only channels for cross-goroutine communication.

 The result is < 1000 lines of go (so far) that does just what I need.
 I have to